SOE Agent Profiles

 His first mission began in May, when he crossed the Mediterreanean by trawler and submarine to land at Juan‐les‐Pins, and took shelter with a Resistance contact of Peter Churchill's, Dr Elie Levy, at nearby Antibes.
-As planned, Rake made contact with F Section's American fixer, Virginia Hall, in Lyon, and transmitted briefly for the local SPRUCE and PRUNUS circuits, but when the police were given a description of him he decided to flee to Paris.
+As planned, Rake made contact with F Section's American fixer, Virginia Hall, in Lyon, and transmitted briefly for the local SPRUCE circuit, but when the police were given a description of him he decided to flee to Paris.
 He was arrested when crossing the demarcation line from Vichy into German‐occupied France, and took the risk of bribing one of the guards using practically all his SOE funds, leaving him just enough to reach the capital.
 Here Rake had no shortage of pre‐war theatrical contacts to call on for help, but in the face of every rule of security he sought refuge with a German officer he met in a bar.
 His description of their brief affair portrays "Max Halder" as an anti‐Nazi who never suspected that Rake, who claimed to have masqueraded as a Belgian drag artist and performed regularly at nightclubs such as Le Grand Écart and Chez Ma Tante, could possibly be a British agent.
 However, given the short time Rake was in Paris, this episode is more likely to be another fabrication, or at least an exaggeration based on a more casual encounter.

 Before he left Lyon, Virginia Hall had given Rake a photograph of another F Section man in Paris, Edward Wilkinson, who had arrived in June with fellow agent Ben Cowburn: they had no wireless operator to transmit their messages to London, and were useless until they could recruit one.
 Rake managed to track down Wilkinson and offered to help.
 Both travelled to Lyon to fetch a wireless set from Hall, and hooked up with organiser Richard Heslop on their way back to Paris.